bryanzhou008/Hard_Label_Black_Box_Attack_GNN/README.md

 # Hard Label Black Box Node Injection Attack on Graph Neural Network
-This is the official code repository of the paper ["Hard Label Black Box Node Injection Attack on Graph Neural Network"].
+This is the official code repository of the paper "Hard Label Black Box Node Injection Attack on Graph Neural Network".

 Detailed descriptions can be found in the separate folders.